-Buckeye Peanut Butter Balls stacked together.
+Buckeye Balls arranged together.

 Want to save this recipe?

 Delicious chocolate and creamy peanut butter make this easy no bake recipe so decadent and amazing.
-Each bite is heavenly and really simple to make.
-You are going to love this buckeye balls recipe.
+I also have been making Buckeye Brownies Recipe and Buckeye Brownie Cookies Recipe for years.
+You may also love this Buckeye Pie Recipe.

 Why We Love This Recipe